opentelekomcloud/docs-next/docs/blueprints/by-industry/healthcare/brain-plus-german-cloud-for-dementia-therapy-app.md

 ## The Solution

-* Transferring the backend to the [Open Telekom Cloud](https://www.t-systems.com/de/en/cloud-services/solutions/public-cloud/open-telekom-cloud)
+* Transferring the backend to the [T Cloud Public](https://www.t-systems.com/de/en/cloud-services/solutions/public-cloud/open-telekom-cloud)
-* Content Management System operated from the Open Telekom Cloud, using relational database service, elastic cloud server, elastic volume storage, caching, and backup
+* Content Management System operated from the T Cloud Public, using relational database service, elastic cloud server, elastic volume storage, caching, and backup
 * Full scalability and compliance with regulatory framework conditions

 ## Customer Benefits

-* Open Telekom Cloud enables Brain+ to expand into Germany with its offerings and tap into the market potential for dementia
+* T Cloud Public enables Brain+ to expand into Germany with its offerings and tap into the market potential for dementia
 * The platform allows Brain+ to deliver the services they offer in compliance with German regulatory requirements for health apps
-* Open Telekom Cloud offers full scalability for further business growth, fully supporting cloud-native technologies and expansion into other markets such as the UK
+* T Cloud Public offers full scalability for further business growth, fully supporting cloud-native technologies and expansion into other markets such as the UK
-* Support as an Open Telekom Cloud Circle Partner
+* Support as an T Cloud Public Circle Partner

 ## About Brain+